 - 1 1/2 cup Vegan Cheddar Shreds

 Combine both flours, baking powder, and salt in a food processor.
 Pulse until combined.
 Add cold vegan butter pieces and pulse until well incorporated.
-Add cold water and vodka and continue pulsing until the dough comes together.
+Add cold water and whiskey and continue pulsing until the dough comes together.
 Remove from the food processor and transfer to a bowl.
 Cover in plastic wrap and refrigerate while proceeding with the following.

 Heat a skillet over medium heat.
 Add a teaspoon of olive oil.
 Add the chopped onion and cubed potatoes.
 Cook for 7 - 10 minutes until slightly tender.

 Add the veggie crumbles and vegan chorizo.
 Stir with a spatula, breaking any larger chorizo pieces apart.
 Add minced garlic, thyme, and paprika.
 Stir to combine.
 Then add broth, bring to a simmer and cook for about 10 minutes until potatoes are tender and the sauce thickens.
 Remove from heat and allow to cool.